ben3636/wiper-no-wiping/README.md

    * You are the best AV
    * Users are always a target, and they're always harder to patch
    * We have evidence to support that HermeticWiper has been deployed via GPO Policy at least once
-      * Admin & IT Users are considered higher-risk target because of this
+      * Admin & IT Users are considered higher-risk targets because of this
       * As always, harden & monitor Active Directory servers

 * **Deploy black-and-white signatures**